google/asylo-site/_docs/concepts/api-overview.md

 The untrusted application performs the following steps to initialize the trusted
 application:

-1. Configure a `SimLoader` object to fetch the enclave image from disk.
+1. Configures an instance of `EnclaveManager` with default options.
+The `EnclaveManager` handles all enclave resources in an untrusted application.
-2. Invoke the loader and bind the enclave to a name `"demo_enclave"` via `EnclaveManager::LoadEnclave`.
+2. Configures a `EnclaveLoadConfig` object to specify options for the SgxLoadConfig to fetch the enclave binary image from disk.
-3. The Asylo framework will implicitly use the client to initialize the platform and call the trusted application's `Initialize` method.
+3. Calls `EnclaveManager::LoadEnclave` to bind the enclave to the name `"demo enclave"`.
+This call implicitly invokes the enclave's `Initialize` method.

 ### Part 2: Secure execution

 The untrusted application performs the following steps to securely execute a workload in the trusted application:

-1. Get a handle to the enclave via `EnclaveManager::GetClient`.
+1. Provides arbitrary input data in an `EnclaveInput`.
+This example uses a single string protobuf extension to the `EnclaveInput` message.
+This extension field is used to pass data to the enclave for encryption.
-2. Provide arbitrary input data in an `EnclaveInput`.
-In this example, the enclave input is extended with a message that contains a string read from `stdin`.
+2. Gets a handle to the enclave via `EnclaveManager::GetClient`.
-3. Invoke the enclave by calling `EnclaveClient::EnterAndRun`.
+3. Invokes the enclave by calling `EnclaveClient::EnterAndRun`.
 This method is the primary entry point used to dispatch messages to the enclave.
 It can be called an arbitrary number of times.
-4. Receive the result from the enclave in an `EnclaveOutput`.
-Developers can extend the `EnclaveOutput` type to provide arbitrary output values from the enclave.
+4. Receives the result from the enclave in an `EnclaveOutput`.
+Developers can add protobuf extensions to the `EnclaveOutput` message to provide arbitrary output values from their enclave.

 ### Part 3: Finalization